Dance: Europe and North America

 Folk dances vary across Europe and may date back hundreds or thousands of years, but many have features in common such as group participation led by a caller, hand-holding or arm-linking between participants, and fixed musical forms known as caroles.
 Some, such as the maypole dance are common to many nations, while others such as the céilidh and the polka are deeply-rooted in a single culture.
 Some European folk dances such as the square dance were brought to the New World and subsequently became part of American culture.

-Ballet developed first in Italy and then in France from lavish court spectacles that combined music, drama, poetry, song, costumes and dance.
+Ballet developed first in Italy and then in France from lavish court spectacles that combined rhythm, drama, poetry, song, costumes and dance.
 Members of the court nobility took part as performers.
 During the reign of Louis XIV, himself a dancer, dance became more codified.
 Professional dancers began to take the place of court amateurs, and ballet masters were licensed by the French government.
 The first ballet dance academy was the Académie Royale de Danse (Royal Dance Academy), opened in Paris in 1661.
-Shortly thereafter, the first institutionalized ballet troupe, associated with the Academy, was formed; this troupe began as an all-male ensemble but by 1681 opened to include women as well.
+Shortly thereafter, the first institutionalized ballet troupe, associated with the academy, was formed; this troupe began as an all-male ensemble but by 1681 opened to include women as well.

 20th century concert dance brought an explosion of innovation in dance style characterized by an exploration of freer technique.
 Early pioneers of what became known as modern dance include Loie Fuller, Isadora Duncan, Mary Wigman and Ruth St. Denis.
 The relationship of music to dance serves as the basis for Eurhythmics, devised by Emile Jaques-Dalcroze, which was influential to the development of Modern dance and modern ballet through artists such as Marie Rambert.
 Eurythmy, developed by Rudolf Steiner and Marie Steiner-von Sivers, combines formal elements reminiscent of traditional dance with the new freer style, and introduced a complex new vocabulary to dance.
-In the 1920s, important founders of the new style such as Martha Graham and Doris Humphrey began their work.
+In the 1920s, important founders of the new style such as Martha Graham, Lester Horton, and Doris Humphrey began their work.
 Since this time, a wide variety of dance styles have been developed; see Modern dance.

 African American dance developed in everyday spaces, rather than in dance studios, schools or companies.
 Tap dance, disco, jazz dance, swing dance, hip hop dance, the lindy hop with its relationship to rock and roll music and rock and roll dance have had a global influence.
 Dance styles fusing classical ballet technique with African-American dance have also appeared in the 21st century, including Hiplet.